There’s no denying that the latest Meta Quest VR headsets

 .
 So, whatever happens, whether it’s dead pixels or a cracked screen, Upsie will take care of it.

-Upsie offers a choice of local repair and replacement options, and claims are unlimited up to an Oculus Quest 2 or Rift S’s purchase price.
-Plus, customers get free round-trip shipping to fix an Oculus, and all warranties are fully transferable.
+Upsie offers a choice of local repair and replacement options, and claims are unlimited up to a Quest 2 or Quest 2 Pro's purchase price.
+Plus, customers get free round-trip shipping to fix their device, and all warranties are fully transferable.

 Best of all, Upsie’s warranties are affordable and cost up to 70 percent less than warranties sold by retailers or manufacturers.
 As a result, customers get the best protection at the best price with Upsie.